 Raspberry Pi Pico GPIO Pins

-Raspberry Pi Pico exposes 26 multi-function GPIO pins from a total of 36 GPIO pins available in RP2040 microcontroller.
-Out of these 26 pins, 23 pins are digital pins, and only 3 pins have Analog read capability.
-These digital pins are marked as GP0, GP1, and up to GP22.
-GP23, GP24, and GP25 are not exposed on the pinout.
-Therefore cannot be used.
-GP26, GP27, and GP28 are the next digital pins available.
-These 26 GPIO pins can be used both in digital input and digital output mode.
+The Raspberry Pi Pico exposes 26 multi-function GPIO pins from the total 36 GPIO pins available on the RP2040 microcontroller.
+Out of these 26 pins, 23 are digital-only pins and 3 pins (GP26, GP27, GP28) also support analog input via the built-in ADC (Analog-to-Digital Converter).
+The digital pins are labeled GP0, GP1, through GP22.
+Note that GP23, GP24, and GP25 are not exposed on the board’s pinout header and cannot be used for external connections (GP25 is internally connected to the onboard LED on the standard Pico).
+GP26, GP27, and GP28 complete the set of accessible GPIO pins.
+All 26 exposed GPIO pins can be configured as either digital input or digital output.

 Recommended Reading: Raspberry Pi Pico – Getting Started Guide